WinVector/wrapr/extras/bquote.md

 Macros and metaprogramming in `R`
 ---------------------------------

 We are going to run through the code control methods we listed earlier in essentially chronological order.
-This is not a full comparison, but for each method will comment on its suitability for our example goal (converting code capturing interfaces into reusable referentially transparent interfaces) *and* how the capabilities of each method related to the methods available before them.
+This is not a full comparison, but for each method will comment on its suitability for our example goal (converting code capturing interfaces into reusable referentially transparent interfaces) *and* how the capabilities of each method relate to the methods available before them.

 ### `base::do.call()`